Caney Creek Wilderness

-The Caney Creek Wilderness is a rugged 14,460-acre (58.5 km2) segment of the Ouachita National Forest just outside of the mountain town of Mena, Arkansas.
+The Caney Creek Wilderness is a rugged 14,460-acre (58.5 km2) segment of the Ouachita National Forest near the mountain town of Mena, Arkansas.
 It was designated by Congress in 1975 as the first wilderness area in Arkansas.
 The wilderness' main drainage and namesake, Caney Creek, winds through old-growth bottomland forest and is surrounded by tall, steep ridges, with the clear Cossatot River bordering the wilderness on the west side.
 The wilderness is known for exceptional air and water quality as well as virgin forest and excellent vistas.

-Scenery and description
+Scenery & Description

 The Caney Creek Wilderness is located in the south-central range of the Ouachita Mountains of Arkansas and Oklahoma, an area characterized by swift flowing, clear mountain streams, dense and biodiverse forestland, sharp mountain peaks, and the most rainfall of anywhere in Arkansas.
 This rainfall contributes to high levels of biodiversity in the area, which was a major factor contributing to the protection of Caney Creek.
 The area is often covered in a mist that encourages high levels of moss and lichen growth on trees and bluffs.
 There are many waterfalls, side drainages, and springs within the area, including the 12-foot-tall Katy Falls which the Caney Creek Trail passes near.
 Wildlife is abundant in the area.

-Forest composition and significance
+Forest Composition & Biodiversity

-The forests of the Wilderness Area are characterized by disjuncts of Appalachian mixed mesophytic forests.
+The forests of the Wilderness Area are characterized by isolated disjuncts of Appalachian mixed mesophytic forests.
 The Wilderness Area contains extensive reserves of very old, unlogged virgin forest, quite rare in Arkansas.
 As such, there are many species uncommon to Arkansas within the forest composition, such as basswood, sugar maple, beech, mountain azalea, cucumber magnolia, bigleaf magnolia and umbrella magnolia.
 The bottomland forests around the creeks and rivers of the area are extremely biodiverse and contain 29 endangered species.
 The mountaintop forest consists of stunted, extremely old oak and hickory forests and vast sections of unlogged forest, with some trees upwards of 300 years old.

-Trails and access
+One major ridge within the wilderness, Porter Mountain, is home to a rare population of the Arkansas-endemic Maple-Leaf Oak (Quercus acerifolia).
+This species is only known to occur in 4 isolated locations in the Ouachita Mountains, and is listed as Critically Imperiled by the state of Arkansas and Endangered by the IUCN Red List.